Jackass Number Two: Crew

-Stunts including Jackass and Viva La Bam regular Don Vito were also filmed and shown in original trailers.
-However, due to the scandal surrounding his arrest just prior to the film's release and the nature of the charges against him, all the scenes involving Don Vito were cut at the last minute and have never been released since.
+Stunts including Viva La Bam regular Don Vito were also filmed and shown in original trailers.
+However, due to the scandal surrounding his arrest just prior to the film's release and the nature of the charges against him, all the scenes involving Don Vito were cut late in development.

-Notable exceptions to the supporting cast are Raab Himself, who was battling alcoholism and drug addiction at the time, and Rake Yohn, who did however appear in the film's sequel Jackass 2.5.
+Notable exceptions to the supporting cast are Raab Himself, who was battling alcoholism and drug addiction at the time, and Rake Yohn, who did however appear in Jackass 2.5.
 They both were recurring cast members in the Jackass TV show and in the first Jackass movie.
 Ryan Dunn initially approached Raab to appear in the movie, however, he declined the offer.

 Production

 Shooting began on January 30, 2006, and ended on June 23, 2006.
 During filming, the Jackass cast refused to divulge their various locations, out of fear of fans interfering with the filming process.
 Notable filming locations include India, Australia, England, Moscow and Argentina.
 A few insights were leaked prior to the movie's release by Steve-O and Bam Margera via Radio Bam and Loveline.
 Other shootings were Bull Shoals, Arkansas; Key West, Florida; Los Angeles, California; Miami, Florida; New Orleans, Louisiana; New York City, New York; and West Chester, Pennsylvania.
-Even after completing enough footage for Number Two, Knoxville was so engerized by being back together with his friends and shooting again, that he encouraged everyone to stay together and film more stunts (most of which ultimately released with 2.5), willing to even put himself at further risk of injury simply because he didn't want to part with the group so soon.
+Even after completing enough footage for Number Two, Knoxville was so energized by being back together with his friends and shooting again, that he encouraged everyone to stay together and film more stunts (most of which ultimately released with 2.5), willing to even put himself at further risk of injury simply because he didn't want to part with the group so soon.

 The infamous stunt "How to Milk a Horse" was originally shot for Wildboyz, but was saved for future use.
 "The idea to drink the horse semen was not actually planned but was "in the back of everyone's mind."
 To agree to do the stunt, Chris Pontius asked director Jeff Tremaine for a full day off of work, but discouraged doing so since Pontius had missed work the day before.
-Additionally on screen Chris Pontius stated to Jeff Tremaine "This is going to make up for something bad I'm going to do in the future."
+Additionally, on screen Chris Pontius stated to Jeff Tremaine, "This is going to make up for something bad I'm going to do in the future."
 This deal was verbally agreed upon and sealed with a handshake; it should also be noted that said deal was videotaped for the camera.